 I recently marinated a big batch of boneless skinless chicken breasts.
 My parents were coming over for dinner and I had a family pack of chicken in the fridge.
 Although one of my standbys is this zesty Italian chicken marinade, I was looking for something a little different to serve with my pasta and spicy tomato arrabbiata sauce.

 I decided on this balsamic chicken marinade.
 It’s super easy and makes enough for a big package of chicken.
 With garlic, Italian seasoning, and tangy balsamic vinegar, I knew it would go great with my pasta dish, plus I had everything I needed in my pantry which meant no last minute dashes to the grocery store.

 This is one of my favorite marinades.
 It adds tons of flavor to plain chicken because let’s face it: boneless skinless chicken breasts need a little help.
 They are a healthy source of protein but they can be kinda boring.

 The marinated chicken was a big hit with my family.
 I was hoping there would be some chicken left over for me to eat for lunch the next day but there wasn’t any left.
 That’s a good sign that it was a success.

-This balsamic chicken marinade is very simple.
-Not counting salt and pepper, it’s only 4 ingredients: olive oil, balsamic vinegar, Italian seasoning, and garlic powder.
+Simple: You won’t need fancy ingredients to make balsamic chicken marinade.
+Not counting salt and pepper, there’s just 4 ingredients: olive oil, balsamic vinegar, Italian seasoning, and garlic powder.
 It takes less than five minutes to stir up and packs a lot of flavor.

-This easy marinade is a great one to start out with and it may become the only marinade you ever use.
+Make it ahead: This easy marinade is a great one to start out with and it may become the only marinade you ever use.
 It’s that good!
-You can even let the chicken soak in the marinade overnight so it’s seasoned and ready to go when you are.
+You can even let the chicken marinate overnight so it’s seasoned and ready to go when you are.

 I’ll run through the basics here.
 The recipe card near the end of the post has measurements, and instructions for making the marinade and cooking the chicken (grill, bake, or air fry).